Smith & Wesson Model 460: Design

-The basic design of the Model 460 is based on the other X-frame revolver, its counterpart, the Smith & Wesson Model 500, a .50 caliber revolver.
+The basic design of the Model 460 is based on another X-frame revolver, its counterpart, the Smith & Wesson Model 500, a .50 caliber revolver.

-Aside from the .460 S&W Magnum cartridge, the revolver can chamber .454 Casull and .45 Colt ammunition.
+Aside from the .460 S&W Magnum cartridge, the revolver can also chamber .454 Casull, .45 Colt, and .45 Schofield ammunition.
 Smith & Wesson states that Model 460 XVR (XVR stands for X-treme Velocity Revolver) is the highest velocity production revolver, while being the most powerful .45 caliber production revolver in the world, launching a 200 gr bullet at 2330 ft/s, generating 2416 ftlbf of muzzle energy.

-This revolver uses gain-twist rifling, starting with a slow twist rate of 1 turn in 100 in and gradually increasing up to 1 turn in 20 in to accommodate the combination of a heavy bullet and high pressure and velocity typical for the round.
+This revolver uses gain-twist rifling, starting with a slow twist rate of one turn in 100 in and gradually increasing up to one turn in 20 in to accommodate the combination of a heavy bullet and high pressure and velocity typical for the round.

 The S&W Model 460 won the Shooting Industry Academy of Excellence Handgun of the year Award when it debuted in 2005.